PushkalM11/College-Courses/README.md

 # College-Courses
-Place to store codes from college courses
+Repository to store courses I have done at IIT Hyderabad during BTech.